AGescap/NuclearCTF/README.md

 The purpose here is more general: to homogenize a CTF core input, also made with CTF preprocessor
 ### Variables list:
  * bp = bundle pitch, gets converted into m.
 Scalar <br/>
+ * coords = coordinates along an axis for the subchannels in every FA before homogenization.
+Vector (nchn_side, 1) <br/>
  * dlev = level of discretization. nchn_side must be a multiple of it.
 Scalar <br/>
  * fa_num = number of fuel assemblies, without counting the ones filled with water.
 Scalar <br/>
  * fa_numcol = number of columns in the FA array in the core.
 Scalar <br/>